LoveStartLearnBuildTokensResourcesConverseBlog

 The proposed solutions to this question generally take the form of some kind of distributed and dynamic reputation system, because reputation gives certain individuals the legitimacy required to shift conversations and social conventions.
 This is a necessary and salient point to acknowledge in the social protocols and culture which inform any system of technical governance.
 Where there are shadow hierarchies, there is abuse and inefficiency, and so individuals must be aware of the regard in which they are held within their chosen communities and respond accordingly.
 We state elsewhere that the idea for any kind of leader - read: host, or server - is to give away their importance without shirking responsibility.

-However, we can perhaps turn to simple economics for other sustainable and resilient solutions.
+However, we can perhaps turn to some economics for other sustainable and resilient solutions.
 The old idea is "running code and rough consensus".
 However, the code we now all run establishes consensus, and makes money (literally).
 So, rather than having a single chair who specifies which path is best to follow for the whole working group, why not have as many working groups as we can currently fund by means of our shared code?
 We can even program non-linear funding mechanisms which also act as on-chain economic signals of support - as we saw with EIP-1559 - in order to determine collectively the best technical outcomes.

 "In other words, true north in software is often the direction that combines ambiguity and evidence of fertility in the most alluring way: the direction of maximal interestingness."